 Lohri is just around the corner and it's time to pay our gratitude to the Sun God, Surya, for gracing us with his presence once again.
-If you're anywhere in northern India, then you might get to experience the joys of community celebration on Lohri 2018.
+If you're anywhere in northern India, then you might get to experience the joys of community celebration on Lohri 2021.
 Traditionally, the festival of Lohri is celebrated the onset of the harvest season in Punjab region of India.
-There are a number of beautiful traditions related to the festival, including lighting of the holy bonfire that is then offered ceremonial prayers and even food.
+There are a number of beautiful traditions related to the festival, including the lighting of the holy bonfire that is then offered ceremonial prayers and even food.
 On Lohri, people offer thanks to god for the precious crops before they begin harvesting them.
 It is also believed that the Lohri night is the longest night of the year known as the winter solstice.
 It marks the end of the coldest month of the year as the earth now starts to turn towards the sun.
+But for the uninitiated, below are the ritual and traditions around Lohri with food options that one can have on Lohri.

 Rituals and Traditions around Lohri